MitocGroup/www/process/PROC-001-onboarding.md

 # 10. AWS Single Sign-On (SSO)
-Mitoc Group is using Single Sign-On Cloud Service to access Amazon Web Services.
+Mitoc Group is using Single Sign-On cloud service to access Amazon Web Services.
 It enables users to sign in to a user portal with their existing corporate credentials and access all of their assigned accounts and applications from one place.

 - Reach out to hello@mitocgroup.com in order to request corporate credentials
 - Please refer to the link [mitoc.awsapps.com/start/](https://mitoc.awsapps.com/start/)